-We use much more expensive 2% tolerance capacitors, so our pedals are more consistent in tone than the normal 5% capcitors.
+We use much more expensive 2% tolerance capacitors, so our pedals are more consistent in tone than the normal 5% capacitors.

 We also tested the "Brian May" boosters which are Silicon based and have 2 knobs.
 They sound quite good but a bit bright, so we are sticking to germanium for now.
 The 2nd knob on the Brian May pedals and clones of these is for "gain".
 This Gain knob is just a passive volume control on the input.
 This is just like turning down the volume control on your guitar, and a feature we have as a trim pot on the SUNFACE fuzz.
 But the Dallas Rangemaster type pedals sound best when you can turn your guitar all the way up, so we don't see the need for this knob.
 Do use your guitar's volume control to control the gain, and you will find many shades of crunch from the pedal.
 They clean up quite a bit by backing the guitar down.

 My drummer got the little Class 5 amp and I tried it at his place.
 It has no clean sounds with my Les Paul but a pretty cool distortion.
 But it got lost when he and the bass player played.
 Running the Beano Boost into the amp brought it to life - crunchy, singing classic rock tones, with some CUT to bring the guitar out and make it heard.
-This is a great pedal to use with the Marshall Class5 amp - a match made in heaven!
+The Class 5 (and most of these types of amps) also gets flubby in the low end when cranked, so a pedal like the Beano Boost tightens it up and makes it work a lot better.
+This is a great pedal to use with a dirty little amp - a match made in heaven!

 Our BEANO BOOST features: